dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

 We could allow dumps to be collected in response to various process or machine-state conditions such as exceptions being thrown, or performance metrics

+- Extensible commands

+We could allow users to create their own commands packaged into a managed assembly and loaded as plugins, similar to how many command-line debuggers allow plugins.
+We would need to define an extensibility interface, but the initial thought would be to allow access to console output + the CLRMD API for inspecting dump contents.

 ### dotnet-sos

 - Allow a custom installation path